 Let’s face it, we could all use a laugh.
 Thankfully, the greatest comedians the big screen has ever seen made us laugh hard and often, and did so over a long period of time.
-Why they were so funny and what stirred their creative juices will be discussed in this celebration of the funniest people in film history, including clips from their most memorable performances.
+Why they were so funny and what stirred their creative juices will be discussed in this hour-long celebration of the funniest people in film history, including clips from their most memorable performances.
 Featured comedians include Charlie Chaplin, Mel Brooks, Peter Sellers and more.

 Great Musical Moments I: The Hollywood Musical from the late 1920s to the mid-1950s

 The dawn of the “talkie” in the late ‘20s didn’t just bring spoken words to the big screen – it also brought songs!
-This hour-long presentation chronicles the era of the “traditional” Hollywood musical, highlighted by Busby Berkeley’s choreography, Fred Astaire dancing with Ginger Rogers, the great Gene Kelly, and many more.
+This hour-long lecture chronicles the era of the Hollywood Musical, highlighted by Busby Berkeley’s choreography, Fred Astaire dancing with Ginger Rogers, the great Gene Kelly, and many more.
 Clips and images will be shared in what is sure to be a toe-tappin’ and informative good time!

 Great Musical Moments II: The Hollywood Musical from the 1950s to the Present

-With the era of the Hollywood musicals complete, the mid-1950s saw a shift in production.
+With the era of the Hollywood Musicals complete, the mid-1950s saw a shift in production.
 No longer were song and dance sequences stuck inside a studio; now musicals were shooting on location with bigger budgets, which allowed the genre to get bolder, more experimental, and in some cases, more satisfying.
 But like many good things, it didn’t last.
-Clips and images from the greatest musicals of all time will be featured in this hour-long presentation that covers great changes both in the genre and the industry itself.
+Clips and images from West Side Story, Grease, Chicago and more will be featured in this hour-long lecture that covers great changes both in the genre and the industry itself.

 Game Changers: Five Movies That Changed The Film Industry Forever

 Some films are so revolutionary that they change how movies are made.
 Some provide audiences with such a thrill that they change what viewers demand.
-This hour-long presentation focuses on five notable titles – The Birth of a Nation, The Jazz Singer, Citizen Kane, Jaws, and Avatar – and how each changed the film industry and audiences forever.
+This hour-long lecture focuses on five notable titles – The Birth of a Nation, The Jazz Singer, Citizen Kane, Jaws, and Avatar – and how each changed the film industry and audiences forever.